wkopp/motifcounter/README.md

 ## Getting started

-The `motifcounter` package provides a vignette that walks you through the analysis of some toy examples, including
+The `motifcounter` package contains a tutorial that illustrates:
-1. to determine position- and strand-specific TF motif binding sites,
+1. how to determine position- and strand-specific TF motif binding sites,
-2. to analyse the profile of motif hit occurrences across a set of aligned sequences, and
+2. how to analyse the profile of motif hit occurrences across a set of aligned sequences, and
-3. to test for motif enrichment in a given set of sequences.
+3. how to test for motif enrichment in a given set of sequences.

-The vignette can be found as follows:
+The tutorial can be found in the package-vignette:

 ```R
 library(motifcounter)
 vignette("motifcounter")
 ```

+## Acknowledgements
+Thanks to [matthuska](https://github.com/matthuska) for reviewing and commenting on the package.
 <hr></hr>
 <sup id="fn1">1: Self-overlapping motifs induce
 **clumps of motif hits** (that is, mutually